softworkz/emby-wiki/Playback-Check-ins.md

 The contents of the request are identical to the playback start message.

+## Web Socket

+For improved performance, these messages can also be sent to the server via the web socket connection.
+The structure of the messages are as follows:

+* {MessageType: "ReportPlaybackStart", Data: {...}}
+* {MessageType: "ReportPlaybackProgress", Data: {...}}
+* {MessageType: "ReportPlaybackStopped", Data: {...}}

+Where Data is an identical object to the HTTP request objects.

 ## Manually marking watched/unwatched

 An Item can be marked watched manually by sending a POST to